-NICE stands for The National Institute for Health and Clinical Excellence and is responsible for providing national guidance on the promotion of good health and the prevention and treatment of ill health
+NICE stands for The National Institute for Health and Care Excellence and is responsible for providing national guidance on the promotion of good health and the prevention and treatment of ill health

 It is an independent organisation.
 It was set up in 1999 to evaluate medications, treatments and procedures and decide whether they should be available on the NHS in England and Wales.
 It is important to remember that Scotland and Northern Ireland have separate organisations to make these decisions.